simbora/infra/README.md

       ansible-playbook -i hosts site.yml --user root --ask-pass

+ Mysql: Use `MYSQL_ROOT_PASSWD` environment variable to set the root password.

  OBS: make sure to unset some local variables that could be sent to remote machine and fail some of the installations (e.g., Create PostgreSQL cluster).